Event Details

 Additional Info

-Screening of "Eat Your Children" Saturday 24th May at 7pm @ Galway Arts Centre- Nuns Island Theatre
+Screening of 'Eat Your Children' Saturday 24th May 7pm Galway Arts Centre | Nuns Island Theatre

-Screening of "Town of Strangers" Tuesday 28 May at 7pm @ Galway Arts Centre- Nuns Island Theatre
+Screening of 'Town of Strangers' Tuesday 27 May 7pm Galway Arts Centre | Nuns Island Theatre

-Screening of "Spirit of Shuhada Street" Thursday 19 June at 6pm @ Galway Arts Centre- 47 Dominick Street
+Screening of 'Spirit of Shuhada Street' Thursday 19 June 6pm Galway Arts Centre | 47 Dominick Street

 Love, Rage & Solidarity is a solo exhibition by Treasa O’Brien, featuring a selection of works spanning her practice as an artist and filmmaker that focus on cultures and communities of resistance.
 Using documentary and narrative forms, essay film, sci-fi, and DIY tactics, O’Brien investigates the potential of video and filmmaking as both an artist and an activist.
-The works explore (de)colonialism, social politics, queer and trans rights, and climate change and migration, with an intersectional, queer, and feminist approach.
+The works explore (de)colonialism, social politics, climate change and migration, with an intersectional, queer, and feminist approach.
 Many of the works explore their own making as part of the work and challenge ideas of authorship and collaboration.

 As well as video installation and film, the exhibition features a wide range of materials, objects, photography, and text works that form part of a wider body of ideas and research, connecting O’Brien’s creative practice with her practice of activism.
 While many of the films have been screened at festivals, cinemas, and social centres internationally, they have never before been viewed together in a gallery installation setting.